open-policy-agent/eopa/docs/enterprise-opa/tutorials/decision-logs/kafka-splunk.md

 ## Outlook

 What's next?
-Soon, additional sinks will be available, enabling seamless integration of Enterprise OPA into observability and analytics data pipelines such as AWS Kinesis and Google BigQuery.
+Soon, additional sinks will be available, enabling seamless integration of EOPA into observability and analytics data pipelines such as AWS Kinesis and Google BigQuery.

 Looking for something else?
 Feel free to contact us for further decision log